cuteday/KiRaRay/README.md

 #### Requirements

 - Nvidia gpu (Turing or higher if possible).
-- OptiX 7.0+ and CUDA 11.0+ installed.
+- OptiX 7.0+ and CUDA 11.0+.
+- Vulkan SDK.

 This project is only tested with optix 7.3/4 and cuda 11.4/5/6 on Windows (MSVC).
-It may not compile on Linux.
+It do not compile on Linux.

 #### Cloning the repository